sakchhams/tf_nn_sudoku/README.md

 Training Datsource :
 ============
 [1 million](https://www.kaggle.com/bryanpark/sudoku) Sudoku games by [Bryan Park](https://www.kaggle.com/bryanpark)
+A tarball for the above data is included and should work just fine.
-Download the data source and place the csv file in the `data/` subdirectory of current repo.
-Downloading the data source requies sign in in with a kaggle account.
+Otherwise download the above data source and place the csv file in the `data/` subdirectory of current repo.
+Downloading the data source requies sign in with a kaggle account.

 Dependencies :
 ============